Rust Creek: Plot

 At the sheriff's office, O'Doyle orders deputy Katz to ignore the missing vehicle report but allows Katz to contact the registered owner to put his mind at ease.
 When Kentucky State Police commander Slattery arrives, Katz relays the information he has gathered about Sawyer's disappearance.
 Slattery expresses displeasure with O'Doyle's handling of the case and demands action, angering O'Doyle.
 O'Doyle returns to Hollister and Buck and demands they find Sawyer, revealing his involvement with their meth operation.
 After Katz overhears a phone call between O'Doyle and the brothers, he tries to take the sheriff into custody, but O'Doyle kills him and has the brothers dispose of his body.
 When Slattery returns, O'Doyle "discovers" planted evidence that implicates Katz in Sawyer's disappearance and covers up Katz's murder.
 While Slattery mobilizes the state police, taking over the investigation from O'Doyle, the sheriff leaves to help with the brothers' meth delivery, planning to upstage the drug cartel that has been moving into the region.

-The brothers arrive at Lowell's to pick up the batch of meth and discover Sawyer with him.
+The brothers arrive at Lowell's to pick up the batch of meth and discover Sawyer's footprints on his doorstep, and realize that she was with him.
 Lowell claims he has Sawyer "trained", instructing her to microwave a cup of coffee for him from a thermos earlier seen to contain anhydrous ammonia.
 The microwave explodes, killing Buck and badly injuring Lowell and Hollister, but Lowell shields Sawyer from the blast.
 Sawyer escapes while the trailer burns, and Lowell struggles to overpower Hollister.
 O'Doyle arrives and kills both cousins, then picks up Sawyer.
-Sawyer recognizes O'Doyle's voice and realizes his intentions are hostile, tipping him off.
+Sawyer recognizes O'Doyle from an idiom he used previously in a conversation with Lowell which Sawyer overheard, and realizes his intentions are hostile, tipping her off.
 O'Doyle leads her to the titular Rust Creek and tries to drown her, but she stabs him with a weeding fork she slipped from Lowell's trailer earlier.
 Finally free of her pursuers, Sawyer limps with determination down the road as multiple state police cruisers converge behind her.